Using a Home Equity Loan to Pay for Your Child's Education

 *Based on four-year public college costs

-**The lowest APR is available to borrowers requesting at least $80,000 with the best credit and other factors.
-The APR will be between 3.99% and 9.99% for first liens and 3.99% and 11.99% for second liens based on loan amount and a review of credit-worthiness, including income and property information, at the time of application.
-Loan amounts available from $35,000 to $200,000.
+* The APR will be between 3.49% and 8.99% for first liens and 4.15% and 11.99% for second liens based on loan amount and a review of credit-worthiness, including income and property information, at the time of application.
+The lowest APRs are available to borrowers requesting at least $80,000 for second liens or $150,001 for first liens, with the best credit and other factors.
+Loan amounts available from $35,000 to $300,000.